 10 Villains I Felt Sorry For

 I love villains.
-A good show or story has to have a good villain, in my opinion, because a villain creates the conflict and the challenges that the heroes have to overcome.
+A good story has to have a good villain, because a villain creates the conflict and the challenges that the heroes have to overcome.
 Villains are often the most memorable part of a show or movie.
-They can be interesting foils for the heroes, for example, Scar is like the opposite of Mufasa in The Lion King.
-These contrasts are important in many stories because highlighting the differences between two characters is a good way to show their important qualities.
-For example, this is done with L and Light in Death Note.
+They can be interesting foils for the heroes.
+For example, Scar is the opposite of Mufasa in The Lion King.
+These contrasts highlight the differences between two characters to show their important qualities.

-They're there to pose a challenge or test to the main character, and it's good if the questions they pose are compelling.
+Villains exist to pose a challenge or test to the main character, and it's good if the questions they pose are compelling.
 For example, Ariel in The Little Mermaid is challenged by the villain Ursula, who points out that Ariel expects magic and miracles to happen without having to give up anything in return.
 Didn't you watch Fullmetal Alchemist, Ariel?
-Stories are good when the characters are challenged and overcome the obstacles posed by the villain.
-This means that even if the villain is bad, it's better if you can get in the villain's head a little bit and understand why they act the way they do.
+Stories are good when the main characters are challenged and really tested to overcome the obstacles posed by the villain.
+Even if the villain is morally bad, it's better if you can get in the villain's head and understand their motivation.

-That's why I like sympathetic villains, and this is my top ten lists of villains I felt sympathy for.
-Though of course every one of them does some morally reprehensible actions, many of them are also victims themselves, or dealing with interesting psychological conflicts that explain those actions.
-Sometimes, circumstances beyond their control are huge factors in how they ended up.
+That's why I like sympathetic villains, so this is my top ten lists of villains I felt sympathy for.
+Of course, all of them take morally reprehensible actions, but many of them are also victims themselves, or dealing with interesting psychological conflicts that explain their actions.
+Sometimes, circumstances beyond their control explain how they ended up.
 I like to think that no one is a complete monster, and that everyone has some good in them too.

 Note: Unmarked spoilers below.
 Important information about a villain often gets revealed at the end of the work of fiction.
 So please skip over any you see that you don't want spoiled.

-Though it was considered justified at the time for Medusa to have been so gravely punished, we now see her as a rape victim, not as someone guilty of the sin of defiling a temple or forsaking religious vows.
-She was probably a cautionary tale for young, attractive priestesses of Athena, that they should never do anything to invite male attention, lest they bring the wrath of their goddess upon them.
+Though it was considered justified at the time for Medusa to have been so gravely punished, we now see her as a victim, not as someone guilty of the sin of defiling a temple or forsaking religious vows.
+They thought the act of having sex made her guilty, but now we see it as not sinful or disobedient, because she did not make a conscious choice.
+This shows how much morality can change over time.
+Medusa's story was probably a cautionary tale for young, attractive priestesses of Athena, that they should never do anything to invite male attention, lest they bring the wrath of their goddess upon them.